 The properties as given to the wife by her relatives, parents, and husband or his family, friends or relatives.

-If the wife is unable to maintain her living after iddat period, the Magistrate can order her relatives who would receive her property after her demise, to make suitable provisions to maintain her under law of maintenance and divorce laws in India.
+If the wife is unable to maintain her living after iddat period, the Magistrate can order her relatives who would receive her property after her demise, to make suitable provisions to maintain her under law of maintenance.

 Maintenance under Christian law: Divorced Christian women can claim maintenance under the Indian Divorce Act, 1869.
 The Act prescribes one-fifth of the husband’s income as the maximum maintenance amount.
 The amount of permanent maintenance depends upon factors like husband’s income, wife’s own income, their property, the behavior of both wife and husband, etc.